OclefInc/piano-fingering-web/README.md

 This project is a Flask web application that allows users to upload musical files and select a hand size for fingering processing.
 The application processes the uploaded files and provides results based on the selected hand size.

+# Acknowledgments

+pianoplayer is a hard fork of Marco Musy [pianoplayer](https://github.com/marcomusy/pianoplayer)

 ## Project Structure

 ```